Vijay-31/WeCamp/README.md

 # WeCamp
 It is a camping website
-Wepcamp is a campground rating app, where users can create their own campgrounds, view and comment on others' campgrounds.
+Wecamp is a campground rating app, where users can create their own campgrounds, view and comment on others' campgrounds.
 It uses the following technologies : Node.js, Express.js, Passport.js, jQuery and MongoDB.